rocqetry/rocqet/casestudy/imp/README.md

 5. Imp with more primitives (e.g float32, float64)
 6. Imp with a different semantics style (e.g denotational semantics)

-*aarch64: A small subset of aarch64
+*aarch64: A tiny subset of aarch64